 - Does this impact regulatory documents?

 Your answers to these questions will make it easier to categorize the event as low, medium or high risk.
-If you determine that an event is low risk and a CAPA system is not needed, continue to monitor the issue using another system.
+If you determine that an event is a low risk and a CAPA system is not needed, continue to monitor the issue using another system.
 If you determine the event is medium or high risk, follow the next step of CAPA.

 How you manage customer complaints has a huge impact on your brand’s reputation.
 Download our free eBook to learn how case management software can help you do it more effectively.